Git Commands Reference

 git rebase

-Reapply your commits on top of another branch, creating a linear history and cleaner pull requests.
+Reapply your commits on top of another branch to create a clean, linear history without merge commits for easier code review.

 git remote

-Manage connections to remote repositories, controlling where you push and fetch code from.
+Manage named connections to remote repositories, controlling where you push, fetch, and pull code from across multiple origins.

 git reset